codeplaysoftware/syclacademy/Code_Exercises/Exercise_01_Compiling_with_SYCL/README.md

 #### When using AdaptiveCpp

 With AdaptiveCpp, you can skip this step.
-If you suspect later that your environment might not be set up correctly, you can set the environment variable `ADAPTIVECPP_DEBUG_LEVEL=3` and execute your program. hipSYCL will then print (among many other things) all devices that it can find, for example:
+If you suspect later that your environment might not be set up correctly, you can set the environment variable `ACPP_DEBUG_LEVEL=3` and execute your program.
+AdaptiveCpp will then print (among many other things) all devices that it can find, for example:
 ```sh
 [AdaptiveCpp Info] Discovered devices from backend 'OpenMP':
 [AdaptiveCpp Info]   device 0: